-The Tahoe Fund has a staff of three full-time professionals that office in the Donald W. Reynolds Community Center through a generous grant from the Parasol Tahoe Community Foundation.
+The Tahoe Fund has a staff of two full-time professionals in the office in the Donald W. Reynolds Community Center through a generous grant from the Parasol Tahoe Community Foundation.

 Amy Berry is currently the CEO of the Tahoe Fund based in Lake Tahoe.
 She is responsible for working with the Tahoe Fund’s board of directors to operate the organization and raise private and public funds for environmental improvement projects that will restore and enhance the Lake Tahoe region.
 In her role, she has raised more than $10M from private funders and developed a portfolio of more than 50 environmental improvement projects.

 Prior to joining the Tahoe Fund, Amy was director of marketing and communications for renewable energy giant ACCIONA’s North American holdings.
 In this role she was a member of the management committee and responsible for corporate branding, internal communications and product marketing.
 She also led the company’s communications and stakeholder engagement activities for more than 1,00MW of wind and solar developments.

 Prior to joining ACCIONA, Amy was director of marketing for Windspire Energy (formerly Mariah Power) where she was responsible for all marketing and communications for the venture capital backed wind start-up.
 While at Windspire, Amy rebranded the company including a name change, redesigned website and new lead generation campaign for the channel.
 She was responsible for more than 100 million media impressions through an innovative social media driven public relations campaign resulted in a feature on ABC’s “20/20”, a segment on NPR’s “All Things Considered” and stories in most major national business publications.
 Through her @wind2power twitter account she built a reputation as a leading voice in the wind space, leading to multiple guest blogging opportunities on popular green sites.
 Greentech Media accused her of “garnering an inordinate amount of attention” for the company.

 Prior to her work in the renewable energy industry, Amy was director of strategic planning at boutique marketing agency, Bauserman Group, Partner at Ogilvy & Mather working on IBM’s global marketing campaigns, and an account executive at Saatchi & Saatchi working with clients Johnson & Johnson, General Mills, Rodale Press and the National Crime Prevention Council.